-Response: Thank you for your comment.
-The authors have also recognized that there is no consistent relation pattern between the performance and the configuration of these parameter.
-However, the authors have decided to keep this table in the manuscript to visualize that finding.
+Response: Thank you.
+The authors have also recognized that there is no consistent relation pattern between the performance and the configuration of these parameters.
+However, the authors would like to respectfully keep this table in the manuscript to visualize that finding.

 .